hanami/controller/README.md

 ## Usage

-Lotus::Controller is a thin layer for MVC web frameworks and works beautifully with [Lotus::Router](https://lotusrb.org/router).
+Lotus::Controller is a thin layer (**230 LOCs**) for MVC web frameworks.
+It works beautifully with [Lotus::Router](https://github.com/lotus/router), but it can be employed everywhere.
 It's designed with performances and testability in mind.

 ### Actions

+The core of this frameworks are the actions.
+They are the endpoint that responds to incoming HTTP requests.

 ```ruby
 class Show